 If you file your taxes online, they will help you to claim the earned income credit based on the information that you enter into the system

 Claiming the EIC If You Do Not Have Dependents

-In the event that you do not have any dependents you may still be eligible for the credit.
+If you do not have any dependents, you may still be eligible for the credit.
 Those who have dependents will receive more; however, some people qualify without dependents.

 Which Dependents Qualify?

 The IRS uses qualifying children when it comes to determining the amount you will receive for the credit.
 In order for a child to be considered a qualifying child for this tax credit, they must be a relative, have a social security number, and meet the age, residency, and relationship criteria’s.

-This means they have to be your son, daughter, foster child, step brother/sister, adopted child, or a descendent from them.
-In addition, they have to be under the age of 19 unless they are a student then they have to be under the age of 24.
+This means they have to be your son, daughter, foster child, stepbrother/sister, adopted child, or a descendant from them.
+In addition, they have to be under the age of 19 unless they are a student, then they have to be under the age of 24.

 If the child is disabled, there is no age limit.
 Furthermore, you cannot claim more than three qualifying children.

 Are There Age Limits Regarding EIC Eligibility

-If you and your spouse file married filing jointly, you can qualify as long as you are over 25 and under 65 if you do not have any qualifying children.
+If you and your spouse file married filing jointly, you could qualify as long as you are over 25 and under 65 if you do not have any qualifying children.
 If you have a qualifying child, there is no age limit.

-Keep in mind that if you file your taxes online you only have to answer a few simply questions to see whether you can claim the earned income credit.
-This means that you will not have to know the current tax laws and you will be able to receive your maximum tax refund.
+Keep in mind that if you file your taxes online, you only have to answer a few simply questions to see whether you can claim the earned income credit.
+This means that you will not have to know the current tax laws, and you will be able to get your maximum tax refund.